|

 Credit: Sarah Fisher

-Our specialist dog coaching centre is based in Hunstrete, North East Somerset, within easy reach of most Somerset and South West towns including Bristol, Bath, Keynsham, Longwell Green, Bradford-on-Avon, Shepton Mallet, Pensford, Chew Magna, Paulton, Radstock, Clutton, Midsomer Norton.
+We run sessions and workshops at two venues, close to Bristol and Bath, our centre is based in Hunstrete and Tilley Farm is in Farmborough, near Bath and North East Somerset, within easy reach of most Somerset and South West towns including Bristol, Bath, Keynsham, Longwell Green, Bradford-on-Avon, Shepton Mallet, Pensford, Chew Magna, Paulton, Radstock, Clutton, Midsomer Norton.

-Our address is: Common Wood, Hunstrete Lane, Hunstrete, BS39 4NT
+Our centre address is: Common Wood, Hunstrete Lane, Hunstrete, BS39 4NT

-Our address is: Common Wood, Hunstrete Lane, Hunstrete, BS39 4NT
+Our centre address is: Common Wood, Hunstrete Lane, Hunstrete, BS39 4NT